dgrapov/Dmitry-Grapov/README.md

 If you want to learn more, here is his [resume](https://drive.google.com/file/d/0B51AEMfo-fh9M3FmWXVlb05pdm8/view?usp=sharing).

-He is available for hire, contact at dgrapov at gmail.com.
+He is available for hire; learn more at createdatasol at gmail.com.